aczutro/czutils/README.md

 invoke python.

-To access the functionality of the library from within the interactive Python console or another Python application, import it with
+To access the functionality of the library from within the interactive Python console or from another Python application, import it with

 ```python
 import czutils
 ```

-and read the documentation with `help(czutils)`.
+Documentation can be accessed with `help(czutils)`.

-Pip will also install the following executable scripts:
+Pip  will   also  install  the   executable  scripts  listed   in  the *application library* table.

-* `hide`
-* `uhide`
-* `czmake`

-If you  are not root when  you run the installation  command, Pip will install the library and executables locally in your home.
+If you are not *root* when  you run the installation command, Pip will install the library and executables locally in your home.

 To undo the installation, simply do: